 132 Holosiivskyi ave., 14-A office, Kyiv, O3127, Ukraine

-Bulgaria ranks top 20 in the world in clinical trials performed and offers great potential for pharmaceutical companies and contract research organizations.
-Bulgaria is considered one of Europe’s clinical research hubs.
-Around 190 new studies are started every year in the country with approximately 12,000 patients annually enrolled.
-Bulgarian Association of Clinical Research (BACR) is advocating for high standard in conducting clinical trials and adherence to the requirements of the international standards.
+Bulgaria ranks top 20 in the world by the number of conducted clinical trials per capita and offers great potential for pharmaceutical companies and CROs alike.
+With around 12,000 patients enrolled annually Bulgaria is considered one of Europe’s clinical research hubs.
+Bulgarian Association of Clinical Research (BACR) is advocating for high standards in conducting clinical trials and for full adherence to international requirements.

 Croatia provides a natural conduit between EU and non-EU countries, providing an advantage of the Croatian language which is easily understood by the non-EU countries surrounding it.
-Croatia has a rich heritage in terms of science and good experience in clinical research conduct.
-As a result many contract research organizations chose Croatia for clinical trials conduct.
+Croatia has a rich heritage in terms of science and good experience in clinical research.
+As a result, many contract research organizations (CROs) chose Croatia to conduct clinical trials.

-The healthcare sector in Estonia is rapidly developing.
+The healthcare sector in Estonia is developing fast.
 The government of Estonia is constantly working to improve the clinical research environment in the country.
-The number of study centers has grown and the annual number of submitted clinical trial protocols have steadily increased over the last two decades. .
+The number of study centers has grown and the annual number of submitted clinical trial protocols have steadily increased over the last two decades.

 Georgia offers international sponsors significant benefits that include a rapid regulatory approval process, substantial naïve patient populations in a wide range of therapeutic indications, skilled medical personnel, and a conducive economic environment for doing business.
 Cromos Pharma began conducting clinical research in Georgia in 2013.
 Since then, our Tbilisi-based operation has grown exponentially, managing numerous successful regional and global studies in a broad range of therapeutic indications.